Pittsfield, Massachusetts: History

 The town was a bustling metropolis by the late 19th century.
 In 1891, the City of Pittsfield was incorporated and William Stanley Jr., who had recently relocated his Electric Manufacturing Company to Pittsfield from Great Barrington, produced the first electric transformer.
 Stanley's enterprise was the forerunner of internationally known corporate giant General Electric (GE).
 Thanks to the success of GE, Pittsfield's population in 1930 had grown to over 50,000.
-While GE Advanced Materials (now owned by SABIC-Innovative Plastics, a subsidiary of the Riyadh-based Saudi Basic Industries Corporation) is still one of the city's largest employers, a workforce that once topped 13,000 was reduced to less than 700 with the demise and/or relocation of General Electric's transformer and aerospace portions.
-On October 8, 2015, SABIC announced it would relocate its headquarters from Pittsfield to Houston, Texas.
+While GE Advanced Materials (now owned by SABIC-Innovative Plastics, a subsidiary of the Riyadh-based Saudi Basic Industries Corporation) is still present in the city, a workforce that once topped 13,000 was reduced to less than 50 with the demise and/or relocation of General Electric's transformer and aerospace portions, and the subsequent announcement of the relocation of SABIC's headquarters from Pittsfield to Houston, Texas, on October 8, 2015.

 General Dynamics occupies many of the old GE buildings and its workforce is expanding.
 Much of General Dynamics' local success is based on the receipt of government contracts related to its advanced information systems.
 In September 2018, Massachusetts Governor Charlie Baker, Massachusetts Lieutenant Governor Karyn Polito, and other Baker administration officials attended the groundbreaking of a $13.7 million project to build a life sciences and advanced manufacturing center in the city.

 1902 presidential incident

+Hometown Heritage sign on South St. in Pittsfield, MA.
+It provides passerby with details about the 1902 event of a trolley accident that involved President Theodore Roosevelt.

 On September 3, 1902, at 10:15 am, during a two-week tour through New England campaigning for Republican congressmen, the barouche transporting President Theodore Roosevelt from downtown Pittsfield to the Pittsfield Country Club collided head-on with a trolley.
 Roosevelt, Massachusetts Governor Winthrop Murray Crane, secretary to the president George Bruce Cortelyou, and bodyguard William Craig were thrown into the street.
 Craig was killed; he was the first Secret Service agent killed while on a presidential protection detail.
 Roosevelt, whose face and left shin were badly bruised, nearly came to blows with the trolley motorman, Euclid Madden.
-Madden was later charged with manslaughter, to which he pleaded guilty.
+Madden was later charged with manslaughter to which he pleaded guilty.
 He was sentenced to six months in jail and a heavy fine.